jakobolason/KitchenGuard/README.md

 - forgot password
 - What happens if network connection is lost
 - pros and cons with cloud based solution (server and database, shoudn't be local)
 - Better exception handling.
-E.g. turning off the power plug fails and then it should retry after a time period.
+E.g. turning off the power plug fails and then it should retry after a time period, check that signal has arrived